leoli51/ScriptsOnStartService/README.md

 ## Use

-Here is how you can run your bots at startup:
+Here is how you can run your scripts at startup:

-1. Create a folder for your bot in the `/home/TelegramBots` folder.
+1. Create a folder for your bot in the `/home/StartupScripts` folder.
 2. In your bot folder you should put the code of your bot.
-3. Create a `start_telegram_bot.sh` script in your folder.
+3. Create a `run.sh` script in your folder.
-4. Configure the script to start your bot.
+4. Tada :)

 The configuration is very generic and can run arbitrarty scripts.
 So be careful what you put in there :).